Calabria: World War I and the rise of fascism

+Yet, in the last years of the 20th century there have been some changes, partly due to volunteerism and to an awareness of a large part of the Calabrian people, increasingly participating in public affairs.
+One example is the election on November 28, 1993, of Italo Falcomatà as mayor of Reggio Calabria, who was reconfirmed for three terms until his untimely death on December 11, 2001.
+Falcomatà, at the head of a center-left junta, was the protagonist of the so-called “Springtime of Reggio,” or a period in which the first citizen spurred his fellow citizens to re-enamor themselves with the city, after years of torpor in public participation and social apathy.
+During his tenure, he succeeded in unlocking funds from the “Reggio Decree” that had been awaited for years for the redevelopment and development of the city on the Strait, while he tenaciously fought against illegal construction and downsized the open market, which, with its street stalls run by organized crime expanded without limits and permits and congested traffic.

 Economy

 The Gross Domestic Product (GDP) of Calabria is subdivided as follows: service industry (28.94%), financial activities and real estate (21.09%), trade, tourism, transportation and communication (19.39%), taxation (11.49%), manufacturing (8.77%), construction (6.19%) and agriculture (4.13%).
 GDP per capita is 2.34 times less and unemployment is 4 times higher than in Lombardy.
 Calabria's economy is still based mainly on agriculture.

 The economy of the region is strongly affected by the presence of the 'Ndrangheta (the local Mafia syndicate).